VillerotJustin/IASearchAPI/readme.md

 > uvicorn main:app --reload

-The API should be accecible at this address
+The API should be accecible at this address+

 >  http://127.0.0.1:8000